Add Dr. Patapoutian to the list of La Jollans who have made an impact on the world.

 Alongside Ardem Patapoutian is David Julius, 66, a professor at the University of California, San Francisco, recognized for discovering a heat-sensitive sensor in nerve endings utilizing capsaicin, a chemical found in chili peppers.
 Because pain has a psychological component, recognizing its reaction in the body is not always sufficient to alleviate it.
 Nonetheless, the findings of Drs.
 Julius and Patapoutian will aid the medical community in better treating pain.

 Dr. Patapoutian and Dr. Julius solved one of life’s greatest mysteries: how do humans experience temperature and pressure?
 This finding truly reveals one of nature’s secrets.
 Understanding how human bodies perceive these changes is critical because scientists can then target those molecules.
 It is as if humans discovered a puzzle and now know the exact pieces that will fit perfectly.
 It is vital to survival.
 Therefore it is a huge and life-changing breakthrough.
-The Nobel Prize is a tremendous honor for these accomplishments.
+The Nobel Prize is a tremendous honor for these accomplishments in scientific innovation.

 Press Conference with Dr. Patapoutian